 What We’ve Done: Since 2003, Tubman House has served over 140 homeless parents or pregnant women between the ages of 18 and 21, and their children.
 Our residents and their children suffer the physiological and mental repercussions of chronic stress and childhood poverty.
 Their wellness has been compromised by poor diet, lack of access to health care, and unhealthy habits for coping.
 Nearly all suffer situational depression.
 Despite this, 91% of Tubman’s clients secure stable housing; 73% attend college; 80% access mental health counseling; 50% work and attend college; and 80% clear all debts.
 All commit 6 hours a week to leadership through service learning.
 Since 2003, residents have led over 30 projects that include renovating a refugee family’s home, creating a documentary on youth homelessness, planting community gardens, raising funds to place a stone on the grave of one resident’s father, volunteering in local shelters, mentoring juvenile offenders, assisting at the Special Olympics, and leading weekly crafts for elders with dementia.

 Our Agency: Tubman is a program of Waking the Village, a nonprofit founded in 1999.
-WTV leads 5 programs: Tubman House serves young parents overcoming homelessness.
+WTV leads many programs: Tubman House serves young parents overcoming homelessness.
 Audre's Emporium of New Tomorrows serves LGBTQ+ individuals and parents overcoming homelessness that are between the ages of 18 and 24 in two shared living communities.
 The Doorway serves 12 families overcoming homelessness.
 Parents are between 18 and 24 and and live in scattered site apartments while working toward employment.
 The Creation District leads arts and leadership training for all our programs and the community.
 The Creation District is grounded in the pursuit of social justice for the clients we serve.
 Art Beast Children’s Studio is an art studio for children under 7.
 Art Beast offers arts themed play space to all children and job opportunities to Tubman residents, while generating revenue to support Tubman.
-In Fall 2017, we will open our sixth program, a high quality, play based child development center for our clients and the general Sacramento community.
+Art Beast Child Development Center is a high quality, licensed, play based child development center for our clients and the general Sacramento community.